Xion345/fpga-projects/README.md

 # fpga-projects

-Small FPGA projects I have been de
+This repository contains small FPGA projects (and hopefully fun!)
+I have been working on during my free time — nothing big and professional.
+All components are written in VHDL.